rufousJr/warpwoofwimble/content/pages/about.md

 # Colophon #

 This site is generated using [Pelican](http://docs.getpelican.com/).
 The theme is based on [Bootstrap](http://getbootstrap.com/).
 The site is hosted on [GitHub Pages](https://pages.github.com/) and [its source](https://github.com/rufousJr/warpwoofwimble) is on Github too.
 All original work is licensed under a [Creative Commons Public Domain (CC0) licence](https://creativecommons.org/publicdomain/zero/1.0/).
+(Though a hat-tip is always appreciated.)